 Search Description Resources Searches the project for elements with assigned resources, where the search term is the value of any common Resource field.
 The output lists all elements with assigned resources containing the text string specified as the search term, and shows the properties of each element.
 To see the assigned resources for an element, click on the item and select the 'Construct > Resource Management > Resources' ribbon option.
-Tasks Overdue Searches the project for elements with assigned resources, where the end date is in the past and the percentage completion is less than 100.
+Searches the project for elements with assigned resources, where the end date is in

+Tasks Overdue the past and the percentage completion is less than 100.
 The output lists all elements with overdue tasks, and shows the details of the resource allocation to each task.
 Active Tasks Searches the project for elements with assigned resources, where the end date is in the future and the percentage completion is less than 100.
 The output lists all elements with currently active tasks, and shows the details of the resource allocation to each task.
 Tasks Completed Searches the project for elements with assigned resources, where the percentage completion is 100.
 The output lists all elements with completed tasks, and shows the details of the resource allocation to each task.
 Recently Finished Tasks Searches the project for elements with assigned resources, where the end date is in the recent past and the percentage completion is 100.
 In the 'Search Term' field, specify the number of days over which to check back.
 The output lists all elements with tasks completed within the specified period, and shows the details of the resource allocation to that task.
 The output does not include tasks that have already been finished in advance of a future completion date.
 Tasks Ending Today Searches the project for elements with assigned resources, where the task end date is today.
 The output lists all elements with tasks ending today, whether the task is complete or not, and shows the details of the resource allocation to each task.
 Tasks Starting Today Searches the project for elements with assigned resources, where the task start date is today.
 The output lists all elements with tasks starting today, and shows the details of the resource allocation to each task.
-Searches the project for authors who have not been assigned as a resource to any task that is currently active.
-The output lists all defined authors who have not been assigned to any task that: Is currently less than 100 percent complete or Has a start date that is not in the future Provides a brief summary of the work allocated to each resource over the last 30 days - how many tasks, how much time they took and how much time they were expected to take.
+Authors with no Active Tasks Searches the project for authors who have not been assigned as a resource to any task that is currently active.
+The output lists all defined authors who have not been assigned to any task that: • Is currently less than 100 percent complete or • Has a start date that is not in the future 30-Day Task Summary (Simplified) Provides a brief summary of the work allocated to each resource over the last 30 days - how many tasks, how much time they took and how much time they were expected to take.
 Tasks can be grouped into Series, so a resource might have more than one entry in the report, summarizing the work for each series.
-Provides a brief summary of the work allocated to the resources over the last 30 days, in order of task Group Name.
+30-Day Task Summary (Full) Provides a brief summary of the work allocated to the resources over the last 30 days, in order of task Group Name.
 There can be many entries for each resource, depending on the tasks and task groups they have been allocated to.
 30 Day Resources Provides a breakdown of each resource allocation record created or updated during the last 30 days.
 If you specify search text, the report shows records where the text is included in the resource name.
 30 Day Roles Provides a breakdown of each resource allocation record created or updated during the last 30 days.
 If you specify search text, the report shows records where the text is included in the role name.